stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 Unlike StackBlitz, legacy online IDEs run on remote servers and stream the results back to your browser.
 This approach yields **few security benefits** and **provides a worse experience** than your local machine in nearly every way.

-**StackBlitz solves these problems by doing all compute inside your browser**.
+**StackBlitz solves these problems by doing all computing inside your browser**.
 This leverages decades of speed and security innovations and also **unlocks key development and debugging benefits**.

 ## Get involved